 There are a few basic motels in Terlingua that did not seem very tempting.
-The best places to stay are outside of town (via Airbnb above).
+The best places to stay are outside of town (via VRBO).

-But if you’re unsure about renting on Airbnb and prefer a hotel, I recommend the Terlingua Ranch Lodge.
+But if you’re unsure about renting on VRBO and prefer a hotel, I recommend the Terlingua Ranch Lodge.